atxr/SpaceDrive/README.md

-# zipguard
+# mineziper 💣
-A .zip scanner to detect malware on mail attachments
+### A Minesweeper for zip files!

+Detect zip bombs based on overlapping files.